zuiwanting/browserid-mozilla-persona/docs/PRODUCTION.md

 * *verifier* - handles verification of assertions.

+* *proxy* - handles requests to third-party domains to check their BrowserID support.

 This process separation lets us scale optimally, by giving each function the ability to scale independently of the others.
 More importantly, it lets us do privilege separation:

 * only <tt>writer</tt> has DB-write access.